2 kids among 6 dead in Montana highway pileup, 8 others hurt

 A so-called outflow — or a surge of wind that’s produced by storms — flew about 30 miles (48 kilometers) ahead of the storms, Vertz said.

-Winds picked up quickly around the time of the crash, according to readings at nearby Big Horn County Airport.
+According to readings at nearby Big Horn County Airport, winds picked up quickly around the time of the crash.
 A 40 mph gust (64 kph) was recorded about 15 minutes before the crash was reported and in less than an hour another burst of wind hit 64 (103 kph).

 The wind easily picked up dust — a product of recent temperatures into the 90s and triple digits over the last week — and reduced visibility to less than 1/4 mile (0.4 kilometers).